India

 Bombay Bar Association: Guidelines on the use of AI by the judiciary

 In early July 2025, the Bombay Bar Association issued guidelines on the use of AI to its members, described as ‘the first of their kind to govern the ethical and practical use of artificial intelligence in the judicial process’.
+The Association’s ‘practical guidelines’ require its members independently to verify every ‘output generated by an AI tool’ before relying on it or sharing it ‘with any Court or client’.
+Members must refrain from ‘providing client-related data into AI tools’ and assess the ‘risk of exposure’ of ‘sensitive or privileged information’.
+The Association recommends that they seek a client’s written consent before using AI tools to process the client’s information and maintain records of any ‘interactions with AI tools’.

 State of Kerala: Policy Regarding Use of Artificial Intelligence Tools in District Judiciary

-Later in July 2025, the Kerala High Court became the first state in India to introduce a Policy Regarding Use of Artificial Intelligence Tools in District Judiciary.
+In late July 2025, the Kerala High Court became the first state in India to introduce a Policy Regarding Use of Artificial Intelligence Tools in District Judiciary.
 The policy applies to ‘the District Judiciary in Kerala’ and the ‘employees assisting them in their diverse judicial work’.
 Violations may result in disciplinary action.
 The policy warns against the ‘indiscriminate use’ of AI which may result in privacy violations, data security breaches, and the ‘erosion of trust in judicial decision-making’.
 The policy is aimed at ensuring that ‘AI tools are used only in a responsible manner’ and in compliance with ‘ethical and legal obligations’ to ensure ‘human supervision, transparency, fairness, confidentiality, and accountability’.
 The policy prohibits the use of AI tools ‘as a substitute for decision-making or legal reasoning’.
 Only AI tools approved by the High Court of Kerala or the Supreme Court of India may be used.
 AI may be used ‘solely as an assistive tool’ under strict human supervision.
 Any results generated by AI tools must be verified by judicial staff, qualified translators or the judges themselves.
 Courts must keep a ‘detailed audit’ of all instances of the use of AI tools.
-Members of the judiciary and employees assisting them must participate in training programs on the ethical, legal, technical and practical aspects of AI.
+Members of the judiciary and employees assisting them must participate in training programmes on the ethical, legal, technical and practical aspects of AI.

 Criminal procedure rules